-Falls in Elderly Occur Less Often with Vitamin D Supplementation
+Falls in Elderly Occur Less with Vitamin D Supplements

 Vitamin D and calcium are dietary requirements, but it’s unclear how much is best for us.
 New draft findings by the United States Preventive Services Task Force conclude that for healthy, postmenopausal women, daily supplementation with low levels of vitamin D — up to 400 international units — combined with 1,000 milligrams of calcium, does not reduce fracture risk.